ncoghlan/misc/notes/python3/questions_and_answers.rst

 ------------------------------------------------------------------------

-With both the Debian/Ubuntu and Fedora/RHEL/CentOS ecosystems well advanced in their migration plans, major commercial end users like Facebook, Google and Dropbox migrating, and the PSF's own major services like python.org and the Python Package Index switching to Python 3, the short answer here is "That's not going to happen".
+With both the Debian/Ubuntu and Fedora/RHEL/CentOS ecosystems well advanced in their migration plans, public cloud providers offering Python 3 in addition to Python 2, major commercial end users like Facebook, Google and Dropbox migrating, and the PSF's own major services like python.org and the Python Package Index switching to Python 3, the short answer here is "That's not going to happen".

 While a crash in general Python adoption might have made us change our minds, Python ended up working its way into more and more niches *despite* the